kamil-kw/Rocky_Paperusus_Scissorro/readme.md

 * Interface is easy to navigate;
 * The website is responsive across all devices (mobile, tablet and desktop);
 * Content is displayed in a clear and understanding format;
-* To have the ability to leave feedback about the game expirence and concept;
+* To have the ability to leave feedback about the game experience and concept;

 [Back to Table Of Content](#tableOfContents)

 <a name="structure"></a>
 ## 1.2.
 Structure

-To be able to provide for users the best experience on devices which they use, my website have responsive design to cover the majority of currently used devices (mobile, tablet, laptop/desktop).
+To be able to provide for users the best experience on devices which they use, my website has responsive design to cover the majority of currently used devices (mobile, tablet, laptop/desktop).

 This has been tested and proven to be functional.

 * **All pages** with one consistent layout design being easy to understand and intuitive for all users;
-* **Navigation buttons** located abouve the footer;
+* **Action buttons** located below middle sections (history, battlefield, lost/win image);
 * **Footer** with copyrights and author name;
 * **Story** includes short catchy/funny story about each character;
 * **Game** include game with, section to choose character, battlefield, score of user and computer, and amount of rounds;
-* **Lose and Win** include win or lost sentence, have abuility to leave feedback by submiting the form.
+* **Lose and Win** include win or lost sentence, have ability to leave feedback by submitting the form.

 [Back to Table Of Content](#tableOfContents)